 We offer educational materials, classes and other types of support to keep you healthy through pregnancy and after delivery.
 We also offer tools to assist you in making your birth plan.

 To keep things on track and in line with your wishes, download our birth plan form and share your completed form with your care provider before your eighth month of pregnancy.
 You’ll want to have a copy ready when you come to the hospital to deliver your baby.

-We meet every Wednesday from 2 - 4 p.m. via Zoom meeting.
+We meet every Wednesday, 2 - 4 p.m. via Zoom.
 If you’d like to participate, please call 360-486-4070 on the day of the meeting to confirm the group is meeting that day.
 Mothers and infants are welcome to join the group at any time.
 We encourage you to bring your baby ready to feed.

 Find information and downloadable materials about pregnancy and how to give your child a healthy head start in life plus how to keep yourself and your baby healthy and safe after childbirth.
 Visit the CDC website.

 If you breastfeed and are able, please consider donating milk for other infants in need — such as premature or medically fragile infants who don’t have access to breast milk.
 Carefully screened donor breast milk nurtures at-risk infants whose mothers can’t supply enough milk.

 Our certified lactation nurses will answer your questions about becoming a breast milk donor.
 They’ll assist you with the screening process and delivery to a certified milk bank.
 There, experts will process, pasteurize and distribute the milk to infants who need it.

 To learn more or share your gift of breast milk: